 What was the main focus when designing The Columbus?

-The penthouse suite has incredible views over the Yorkshire Dales, I really wanted to make this a feature so we incorporated a raised platform with a big comfy armchair and telescope, so guests can spy on the hills.
-The whole suit has a very industrial feel with touches of nautical design to pull the design back to its inspiration of Christopher Columbus discovering the New World!
+The penthouse suite has incredible views over the Yorkshire Dales.
+I really wanted to make this a feature.
+So we incorporated a raised platform with a big comfy armchair and telescope.
+So that guests can spy on the hills.
+The whole suit has a very industrial feel with touches of nautical design.
+To pull the design back to its inspiration of Christopher Columbus discovering the New World!

-You are also the Artist in Residence at Absoluxe, how did this effect the design process?
+You are also the Artist in Residence at Absoluxe, how did this effect the Interior design process?

 At the moment I am formulating some ideas to redesign an office space, focusing on bring the team together and giving a better user experience for the client.
 Again, it’s a project like nothing I’ve worked on before, however I can’t wait to get stuck into the designs!